DavidRConnell/latex_documentation/README.md

 ## <a name="classes"></a>Creating Additional Classes and Packages

 Creating classes gives you control over document style and formatting.
-Any class which uses the base.sty (included in this project) package (directly or through another package which calls it) can be used as the doctype.
+Any class which uses the base.sty package (included as part of this program), directly or through another package which calls it, can be used as a doctype.
 The base.sty package sets up the fonts, colors, and calls other LaTeX packages that I always want when writing papers.
 All the macros needed for using this project are available after base.sty